polterguy/phosphorusfive-dox/chapter-3.md

 ```

 As you can see in our example above, you can change and retrieve multiple attributes in one invocation.
 You can also change and retrieve attributes for multiple widgets in one invocation, by supplying a lambda expression, leading to multiple valid IDs to existing widgets.
 We will have a look at the latter in a later chapter.

-Notice, both the set and get events for widget properties each have their own alias, which are shorthand versions for invoking the same events.

-- **[get-widget-property]**
-- **[set-widget-property]**

-Which you prefer to use, is a matter of taste.

 ## Debugging your Ajax events